ikanisa/prisma/docs/SECURITY/rls-policies.md

   firmwide rows with `org_id IS NULL`.
 Inserts/updates require membership; hard deletes additionally demand Manager+ privileges to avoid silent loss of audit evidence.
+- Autonomy orchestration tables (`public.jobs`, `public.job_schedules`) require
+  Manager-level access for all operations, aligning with the autopilot gate that enforces autonomy ceilings before queueing jobs.
+Phase D extends the policy test suite so the release controls API can report on autonomy readiness with confidence.

 ## Testing